archerlinn/dense_neural_net_mnist/README.md

-# 🧠 MNIST Handwritten Digit Classification
+# 🧠 MNIST DNN Hyperparameters Comparison

 This project implements **Deep Neural Networks (DNNs)** to classify handwritten digits from the **MNIST dataset** using TensorFlow/Keras.
 Three different models with varying architectures, activation functions, optimizers, and hyperparameters are trained and evaluated.